uh-dcm/qualitative-research-and-computers/docs/closed-coding/discovertext.md

-# DiscoveryText
+# DiscoverText

-DiscoveryText is an updated version of the extensively popular Coding Analysis Toolkit (CAT), allowing open-ended textual data
+DiscoverText is an updated version of the extensively popular Coding Analysis Toolkit (CAT), allowing open-ended textual data

-## Starting to use DiscoveryText
+## Starting to use DiscoverText

 ### Installing the software

-DiscoveryText is used through a [web interface](https://discovertext.com/).
+DiscoverText is used through a [web interface](https://discovertext.com/).
-We have an educational license within the context of this class, allowing you to trial the software.
+We have an educational license you may use within the context of this class, allowing you to trial the software.
 Please contact me at grp-dcm-teaching@helsinki.fi to enable the license for you.

 ### Setting up a project